How to Repair a Corrupt Outlook PST File with Scanpst?

 Repairing Your Corrupted Outlook PST File with Scanpst

 Scanpst.exe or the Inbox Repair tool is installed by default on your computer when you install Microsoft Outlook.
 It tries to correct any problems by resetting the data file structure and rebuilding the headers for Outlook items.
 However, there is no short cut to it.
 You will have to navigate all the way to the Program Files to locate the same within the Outlook folder.
-If you are using an Exchange account, the tool does not connect to or analyze the data saved on the Exchange server.
+If you are using an Exchange account, the tool does not connect to or analyse the data saved on the Exchange server.

 Locating scanpst.exe for Your Outlook Version